 Recall from an earlier lesson that acceleration is the rate at which an object changes its velocity.
 It is the ratio of velocity change to time between any two points in an objects path.
 To accelerate at 9.8 m/s/s means to change the velocity by 9.8 m/s each second.

-Latitude plays a significant role in the variation of g.
-The Earth is not a perfect sphere but rather an oblate spheroid, meaning it is slightly flattened at the poles and bulges at the equator.
+Latitude plays a role in the variation of g because the Earth is not a perfect sphere but rather an oblate spheroid, meaning it is slightly flattened at the poles and bulges at the equator.
 As a result, the distance from the center of the Earth to a point on its surface is shorter at the poles than at the equator.
-This variation in distance affects the gravitational force experienced at different latitudes, resulting in a slight difference in the value of g.
+This difference in distance affects the gravitational force experienced at these locations, leading to a variation in g.
+At the poles, where the distance to the center is shorter, the value of g is slightly higher than at the equator.

-The local geological structure of a region can also influence the value of g.
-Variations in the density and distribution of rocks and minerals beneath the Earth’s surface can cause local variations in gravitational acceleration.
-For example, regions with denser rock formations may experience slightly higher values of g compared to regions with less dense formations.
+Additionally, the local geological structure of a region can cause variations in g.
+Variations in the density and distribution of rocks and minerals beneath the Earth’s surface can affect the gravitational field in that area.
+For example, regions with denser materials, such as mountains or deep ocean trenches, will experience a slightly higher value of g compared to regions with less dense materials, like sedimentary plains.